Rick Owens' Retrospective Is A Paean to the Designer's California Roots @ Palais Galliera in Paris

 As always, Telfar did things their own way.
 Instead of a traditional runway cast, the show featured people directly from the brand’s community.
 Through a series of open castings at the Telfar store called New Models, anyone could take part.
 The final lineup was chosen not by insiders but by the public, who voted live during the first episode of New Models, streamed on Telfar’s own platform on June 19.
 Friends, family, and longtime collaborators all walked the show, making it a true celebration of the people who have shaped the brand.

 Telfar’s Spring/Summer 2025 collection was a bold celebration of community and creativity, and every look was met with cheers and applause.
-It opened with reimagined suiting and shirting, crafted from deconstructed jersey T-shirts that honored the brand’s 20 year history.
-Loose-fitting jackets, flared trousers, and relaxed silhouettes offered a fresh take on fashion staples; easy streetwear and polished tailoring—echoing the brand’s ability to capture New York’s forward-looking vibe.
+It opened with reimagined suiting and shirting, crafted from deconstructed jersey T-shirts that honored the brand’s twenty-year history.
+Loose-fitting jackets, flared trousers, and relaxed silhouettes offered a fresh take on fashion staples; easy streetwear, and polished tailoring—echoing the brand’s ability to capture New York’s forward-looking vibe.
 The collection continued with khaki in tones of beige, black, and camo as a foundation, denim spanning vintage to futuristic rib knit dresses, and logo jelly sandals in various colors, just in time for the minimalist footwear wave.

 Courtesy of Jason Nocito

 Accessories took center stage as much as the clothing did, proving once more why Telfar changed the way the industry thinks about “it” bags.
-The debut of the Tie Bag—an evolution of the Telfar shopper as a slouchy hobo tote, available in three colors and one perfect size.
+The debut of the Tie Bag—an evolution of the Telfar shopper as a slouchy hobo tote—is available in three colors and one perfect size.
 Of course, the legendary Shopping Bag was also present in spirit, reminding everyone just how Telfar became the brand known as Bushwick Birkin.
 Together, these pieces underscored Telfar’s core message that quality design and cultural resonance need not break the bank.

 Listen to Four Exclusive Playlists From A.G.
 Cook, Bar Italia, and More, Inspired by Alexander McQueen